amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Solution**:
 - Check whether the administrator has the required permissions.

-**Issue**: The provided authorization grant is invalid, expired, revoked, does not match the redirection URI used in the authorization request, or was issued to another client.
+**Issue**: The provided authorization grant may be invalid, expired, or revoked.
+The authorization may not match the redirection URI used in the authorization request, or may have been issued to another client.

 **Solution**:
 - Ensure that the access grant has not been used already.